Sids9726/Sids9726/README.md

 - 👋 Hi, I’m Sidhdharth zinzala
-- 👀 I’m interested in data science.
+- 👀 i have a big interest in data science.
 - 🌱 I’m currently learning machine learning and data science concepts.
 - 💞️ I’m looking to collaborate on any data analysis project.